Since paper and wood both come from trees and paper is recyclable, one might think that wood is also recyclable.

-- In the summer, mulch works as extra insulation for the top of the ground, helping to keep it cool.
+- In the summer, mulch works as extra insulation for the ground’s top, helping keep it cool.

-If you are allowed to have a fire pit on your property, this is a good way to get rid of your wood.
+If you are allowed to have a fire pit on your property, this is an excellent way to get rid of your wood.